-The current article in this series provides responses related to the following queries:
+The current article in this series provides response for an important query about credit ratings:

 Relevance of Credit Rating Agencies and the Responsibility of Regulators in the Current Environment